 Improper Use of Apps

-Apps should not be used as a substitute for clinical judgment.
-As with any other tool, the health-care professional remains ultimately responsible.
-While apps can be used to support or assist with clinical decisions, the decision making should be carried out by the nurse, not by the health-care app.
+Mobile healthcare apps should not be used as a substitute for clinical judgment.
+As with any other tool, the health care professional remains responsible for any clinical decisions.
+While apps may be used to support or assist with clinical decisions, the nurse will ultimately be expected to use their professional knowledge, skills and judgement.
 Also, nurses may consider whether the use of the mobile device is distracting them from providing appropriate and professional clinical care.

 Breach of Privacy

-A significant concern related to the use of mobile health-care apps is the potential for a privacy breach.
-Some apps can function as an electronic health record system and with increased mobility comes an increased risk that a patient’s personal health information (PHI) will be inadvertently or carelessly disclosed.
-Nurses should review the privacy settings on both their mobile devices and the app and be aware that default settings may allow sharing of information with others.
-Nurses using apps that store PHI on the mobile device itself should take appropriate steps to protect and secure the information.4
+A significant concern related to the use of mobile health care apps is the potential for a privacy breach.
+Some apps can function as an electronic health record system, and with increased mobility comes an increased risk that a patient’s personal health information (PHI) could be inadvertently disclosed.
+It is important to know where data and patient information may be stored by the app, how the data is captured (if the app is used for monitoring), who has access to the data, and who owns the data in order to avoid inappropriate disclosure of personal health information.5 It would be prudent for nurses to review the privacy settings on both their mobile devices and the app and be aware that default settings may allow sharing of information with others.
+Nurses using apps that store PHI on the mobile device itself will need to consider which steps will need to be taken to protect and secure the information.6

 Current Best Practices for Mobile Health-care Apps